Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Introduction

-More recently, \cite{FigLi} studied the leading order terms of the mean-square error (MSE) of kernel-based estimators {\Red for continuous It\^o semimartingales} under a certain local condition on the covariance function of the spot variance $\sigma_{t}^{2}$, which covers not only Brownian driven volatilities but also those driven by fractional Brownian motion and other Gaussian processes.
-Using the asymptotics for the MSE, the optimal convergence rate was established and formulas for the optimal bandwidth and kernel functions were derived {\Red under a non-leverage condition (i.e., $\sigma$ and $W$ were assumed to be independent)}.
-CLTs for general one-sided kernel estimators were also obtained (see also Remark 8.10 in \cite{jacodaitsahalia}, where a result for a general right-sided kernel with compact support was stated without proof).
-One of the objectives of the present work is then to extend the results of \cite{FigLi} and prove a CLT for a general \emph{two-sided} kernel {\Red \emph{with unbounded support}}. {\Red As established in this paper in greater generality, such kernels can have better performance than either one-sided or {\Red compactly supported} kernels.
-Until now, this fact seems to have eluded the literature, which has almost exclusively focussed on uniform kernels}.
+More recently, \cite{FigLi} studied the leading order terms of the mean-square error (MSE) of kernel-based estimators {for continuous It\^o semimartingales} under a certain local condition on the covariance function of the spot variance $\sigma_{t}^{2}$, which covers not only Brownian driven volatilities but also those driven by fractional Brownian motion and other Gaussian processes.
+Using the asymptotics for the MSE, the optimal convergence rate was established and formulas for the optimal bandwidth and kernel functions were derived {\Blue under a non-leverage condition}.
+CLTs for general {\Blue right-sided} kernel estimators were also obtained (see also Remark 8.10 in \cite{jacodaitsahalia}, where a result for a general right-sided kernel with compact support was stated without proof).
+One of the objectives of the present work is then to extend the results of \cite{FigLi} {\Blue and \cite{Yuetal2014}\footnote{{\Blue As explained above, \cite{Yuetal2014} established a CLT for a general two-sided kernel but with {\Blue a} suboptimal converge rate, FA jumps, and non-leverage.}}}, and prove a CLT for a general \emph{two-sided} kernel {\Blue of unbounded support,} {\Blue with optimal convergence rate and in the presence of jumps and leverage {\Blue effects}}.
+As {\Blue proved} in this paper in greater generality, such kernels can have better performance than either one-sided or {compactly supported} kernels.
+Until now, this fact seems to have eluded the literature, which has almost exclusively focussed on uniform kernels.